Propaganda Tactics

 Counter-blaming

-- Comparing the hostages to the Palestinian prisoners (that usually committed violent crimes)
+- Comparing Israeli hostages to Palestinian prisoners (who usually committed violent crimes)

-- Accusing Israeli soldiers of rape of Palestinian women
+- Accusing Israeli soldiers of raping Palestinian women

 - Accusing Israeli soldiers of targeting civilians

-- Accusing Israelis ofdehumanizing Palestinians and teaching their kids to hate Palestinians
+- Accusing Israelis of dehumanizing Palestinians and teaching their children to hate

-My tactic here is to give a real example of how the other side does exactly that (easy to find these examples, I will add some resources for easier access) and show how these things are exactly the things that Hamas and the PA do
+My approach is to provide real examples of how the other side engages in exactly these behaviors (which are easy to find—I will add resources for easier access) and to show that these accusations are, in fact, projections of what Hamas and the PA actually do.

 Trash-Talking